UnclassedPenguin/unclassedpenguin.github.io/_posts/2021-12-30-shorten-git-ssh-urls.md

 yourserver:// | : whatever you want to use as a shortened url

 <br>
+Alternatively you can use the `git` cmd to do it as well:
+{% highlight shell %}
+$ git config --global url."ssh://user@10.10.10.10:8910/path/to/your/git/".insteadOf yourserver://
+{% endhighlight %}

 Now, after you've added the blank git repository on your server, all you need to do from the project root is:
 {% highlight shell %}
 $ git remote add remotename yourserver://repo.git